plenoptic-org/plenoptic/CONTRIBUTING.md

 Here are some examples:

-If you want to run just the tests, add the following option,
+If you want to run just the tests:

 ```bash
 nox -s tests